marijndegen/2.redux-create-react-app-easy-guide/README.md

 export default counterSlice.reducer;

 ```
-6. In index.tsx, import store and Provider:
+6. In index.tsx, import setupStore, Provider and create the store:
 ```
 import { Provider } from "react-redux";
 import { store } from "./redux/store";
+const store = setupStore();
 ```
 7. In index.tsx, wrap the provider to provide the store (replace `<App />` with the following):
 ```